 The scholarship will be awarded to provide a final year student with the opportunity to undertake further flying training to prepare for a career in the aviation industry.
 Applicants must be proposing to undertake the final year of an appropriate course and hold a Commercial Pilot's Licence.
-Selection will be based on academic merit, reasons for undertaking the course, financial need, commitment to flying and to the course, demonstrated ability and leadership qualities, and interview performance.
-Applications close October.
+Selection will be based on academic merit, reasons for undertaking the course, financial need, commitment to flying and to the course, demonstrated ability, leadership qualities and interview performance.
+Applications close in late March.